 In the context of e-government, trust is also important and can hinder its acceptance.
-Beldad, De Jong, and Steehouder (2010) have indicated that only a few studies have covered the relevant issues of trust from a citizen's perspective for e-government and ehealth systems compared with other non-governmental studies.
+Beldad, De Jong, and Steehouder (2010) have indicated that only a few studies have covered the relevant issues of trust from a citizen's perspective for e-government and e-health systems compared with other non-governmental studies.
 A study by Carter and Bélanger (2005) incorporated a trust model into the TAM and DOI models to investigate citizen acceptance of e-government services.
 The researchers argued that trust in the Internet and government are both key elements for its adoption.
 The findings show that both trust elements have a significant effect on behavioural intentions.
-Bélanger and Carter (2008) investigated the role of trust and perceived risk in egovernment adoption from a citizen's point of view.
-They hypothesised a model of trust in the application of e-government.
-The findings showed that trust in the Internet and government.
+Bélanger and Carter (2008) investigated the role of trust and perceived risk in e-government adoption from a citizen's point of view.
+They hypothesised a model of trust in the application of e-government services by incorporating disposition to trust, and trust in the Internet and government.
 The findings showed that trust in the Internet and government and perceived risk have a significant effect on citizens' intentions to use egovernment services.